Aquaman: Battle for Atlantis

-Aquaman: Battle for Atlantis is a 2003 action-adventure video game for the Xbox, and GameCube systems.
-Developed by Lucky Chicken Studios and published by TDK, it is based on Peter David's controversial interpretation of the DC Comics character Aquaman.
-It was released exclusively in North America on July 23, 2003 for the GameCube, while the Xbox version was released one week later.
-The game is notable for its poor reception from players and critics.
+Aquaman: Battle for Atlantis is a 2003 action-adventure video game for the Xbox and GameCube systems.
+Developed by Lucky Chicken Games and published by TDK, it is based on Peter David's controversial interpretation of the DC Comics character Aquaman.
+It was released exclusively in North America on July 30, 2003, and received generally unfavorable reviews.

 Plot

 After a long absence and being presumed dead, Aquaman's mortal enemy Black Manta has returned.
 Bringing with him waves upon waves of dedicated warriors, Manta intends to terrorize and ultimately destroy Aquaman's kingdom of Atlantis.
 In order to protect his subjects and the rest of the seven seas from Manta's evil machinations, Aquaman must venture into his city, save his people, and defeat Black Manta.
 Little does he know, however, that there is an even greater enemy waiting, who will attempt to take the Throne of Atlantis right out from under him.